Image

 • Loss of Rights — You may face restrictions on firearm ownership, voting in certain situations, and even traveling internationally.

-• Civil Liability — You may also face lawsuits in Wayne County, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+• Civil Liability — In addition to criminal penalties in Wayne County, MO, you may also face civil lawsuits, including wrongful death claims, which can result in significant additional financial exposure.

 Charged with manslaughter in Wayne County, MO?
-When you choose Combs Waterkotte Wayne County, MO a manslaughter defense lawyer, you’re not simply partnering with an ideal manslaughter defense attorney in and around Wayne County, MO – you’re safeguarding your rights, your freedom, and your future.
-Along with knowledgeable manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Wayne County and beyond:
+When you hire Combs Waterkotte a manslaughter defense attorney in or around Wayne County, MO, you aren’t simply choosing a top-rated manslaughter defense lawyer in and around Wayne County, MO – you’re protecting your rights, your freedom, and your future.
+Along with esteemed manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for Wayne County, MO residents:

-Why Choose Combs Waterkotte for Your Wayne County, MO Manslaughter Defense?
+Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Wayne County, MO

 Facing a manslaughter charge in Wayne County, MO means confronting one of the most serious legal challenges of your life.
 The potential consequences, including incarceration, a permanent felony record, and lasting personal and professional impacts, make your choice of legal representation in Wayne County, MO critically important.